Myelin is critical for optimal brain function and mental health.

 Lastly, pantothenic acid (Vitamin B5) can indirectly help with myelin formation because it helps with the synthesis of fatty acids and myelin is mostly made up of fat.
 Myelin has been shown to degenerate in chickens that are deficient in B5 (73).

 I used to experiment and supplement with individual B vitamins but I’ve now settled on taking just one B complex as needed.
 I take this one.
 It contains the bioactive forms of all the B vitamins.
+You can get it through Amazon or iHerb.

 25. Reduce Exposure to Electromagnetic Fields (EMFs)